nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 Yes, all you need is a smartphone and internet connection to login, even from overseas.

-### Can I install the SG Courts Mobile app on multiple devices?
+### Can I install SG Courts Mobile App on multiple devices?

-SG Courts Mobile App can be installed on multiple mobile devices at the same time.
+Yes, the App can be installed on multiple mobile devices at the same time.

 ### How do I download and install SG Courts Mobile App?